Useful information on living and driving in France

 Driving in France

 France has one of the densest roadways and public transport systems in all of Europe.
-With high-speed, interconnect railways between major cities, and urban tram systems, expats can enjoy travel with the ease of a sophisticated public transport.
-Yet, many expats choose to travel by car.
+With high-speed, interconnected railways between major cities, and urban tram systems, expats can enjoy travel with the ease of a sophisticated public transport.
+Yet many expats choose to travel by car.
 The autoroutes, or highways, are somewhat relaxed and connect most major destinations, including lesser run routes into southern locations like Nice or Cannes.
 Many of the major routes are also toll (peage) roads.

-Getting your Driving Licence in France
+Getting your driving licence in France

-EU Citizens can easily enjoy using major highways in France as many national driving licences are recognised and legally valid.
+EU citizens can easily enjoy using major highways in France as many national driving licences are recognised and legally valid.
 Those who are not EU citizens, however, will need to carry special documents, including UK expats.

 You should consider always driving with the proper documentation, including: